canonical/docs.conjure-up.io/en/walkthrough.md

 ## Region Selection

-Most clouds provide you with a list of regions in which to deploy your spell into.
+Most clouds provide you with a list of regions where you can deploy your spell.

 ***Figure: Region selection***